cindy-fang/Inventory-Tracker/README.md

 Users can delete specific inventory items

-Users can export the inventory item into a .csv file
+Users can filter and view specific inventory items